(Mouseover any identifier to decode)

 It wasn’t enough, and the icing on the cake was they curtailed what was supposed to be a 120 day detail to 90 days.
 By this time, quite frankly, I was fed up with the process.
 I had done everything that was supposed to garner a promotion but that pesky personality kept getting in the way.
 I suspect they knew I was never going to be a spineless yes man, so I imagine I was never really a prospect.

 I must confess, I didn’t really come to understand all this until some time after I retired.
 And I don’t completely to this day.
 After all, they had promoted self confessed pricks like Jerry Stokes, as well as several other people easily and universally described as “difficult” people.
 A few were alcohol abusers (some rehabilitated, some not).
-And most of them weren’t as experienced as I was.
+And most of them weren’t nearly so experienced as I was.
 Frankly, the way I’ve come to grips with the matter is to accept that I controlled traffic for thirty years and be happy with that as a career, which, in fact, was my mantra for most of it, anyway.
 So, what’s not to be happy about?

 The final satisfaction in my mind was recognition that FAA management was the singular failure, not me.
 After all, I believe it’s generally considered that managers are only successful when they’ve successfully developed their replacements.
 The FAA had an opportunity to make a smart, skilled, experienced leader part of their team and they failed to do so.
 Who’s the loser in that equation?